- Registering for lessons:

 As musicians we have the privilege of sharing our art with others through performance.
 It is our reward for the many weeks and months of dedicated individual practice, and it is an honor to share with an audience our sense of accomplishment in our musical endeavors.

-All students studying privately will perform for an audience of music instructors at the end of each semester of study in a jury performance.
+All students studying privately will perform at a final recital at the end of the semester.
 This is the final exam.

-In addition, students may have the opportunity to perform on student recitals.
+In addition, students may have the opportunity to perform on student recitals and master classes.
 In support of our musical colleagues, students taking private lessons will be required to attend recitals and concerts on and off-campus.
 Students must sign-in at each on campus event and must turn in a program and ticket stub for approved off-campus music events.
 All students taking private lessons are also required to attend on-campus music faculty performances in which their teacher is performing.